Setting prices is an ongoing battle.

 Building a Brand Supports Your Pricing Strategy

 Consumers have endless choices.
 To them, your business looks like all the others that do what you do.
-Because the marketplace is so saturated, it’s tough for them to see your unique value.
+Because the marketplace is saturated, it’s tough for them to see your unique value.

 That’s why you must show them what makes you different.